TrackerControl/auto-app-consent/README.md

 ## Installation

 **NOTE THAT THE USE OF THIS TOOL COMES AT YOUR OWN RISK.
-THIS TOOL CANNOT REPLACE AND DOES NOT PROVIDE *EXPERT LEGAL ADVICE*.**
+THIS TOOL CANNOT REPLACE AND DOES NOT PROVIDE *EXPERT LEGAL ADVICE*.
+IT IS CURRENTLY NOT MEANT FOR PRODUCTION USE, BEING AN ALPHA RELEASE.**

 1. Add the JitPack repo:
 ```gradle